pact-foundation/pact.io/5-minute-getting-started-guide.md

 ### 2. Create an Order API client

 Here we have our external collaborator client.
-It's job is to both make the external request to the Order API and convert the response into the internal Order model as per above:
+Its job is to both make the external request to the Order API and convert the response into the internal Order model as per above:

 {% code-tabs %}
 {% code-tabs-item title="orderClient.js" %}